 Peter G. Peterson Chair and Editor, Foreign Affairs

 Robert W. Kagan

-Senior Fellow, Foreign Policy, Center on the United States and Europe, The Brookings Institution
+Senior Fellow, Foreign Policy, Project on International Order and Strategy, The Brookings Institution

 Mary Elise Sarotte